MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 It's now safe to pause and restart other servers in the cluster.

-## How to update Azure Stack HCI nodes offline
+## Update Azure Stack HCI nodes offline

 Use the following steps to patch your Azure Stack HCI system quickly.
-It involves scheduling a maintenance window and taking the system down for patching.
 If there is a critical security update that you need applied quickly or you need to ensure patching completes in your maintenance window, this method may be for you.
 This process brings down the Azure Stack HCI cluster, patches it, and brings it all up again.
 The trade-off is downtime to the hosted resources.

 1. Plan your maintenance window.
 2. Take the virtual disks offline.